 |

-1917 letter (8 p.) to members of Emerson Company explaining company policy regarding expenses and financial matters; letter
+Letter (8 p.) to members of Emerson Company explaining company policy regarding expenses and financial matters; letter to

 financial losses on the U.S. railroads and offering his services and experience to Japan.